Catsoft-Studios/Lilian/README.md

 The easiest way to install lilian is by downloading all files located inside the `netbeans` folder and place them wherever you want.
 Then open Netbeans and select `open existing project` and select the downloaded files.

+### Java classes

+If you want to compile Lilian with a different method, download the `java classes` files.
+You can start a project with a different IDE (like Eclipse) and import this files.

 More information
 ----------------